-261. Based on its submitted information, CN predicts that the Project will result in no residual effects for the majority of VCs, in particular, 9 of 18 biophysical VCs and 6 of 9 socio-economic VCs.
-The Table below sets out those VCs that CN assessed for cumulative effects.
+261. Based on its submitted information, CN predicts that the Project will result in no residual effects for the majority of VCs identified by the Halton Municipalities, in particular, 9 of 18 biophysical VCs and 6 of 9 socio-economic VCs.
+The Table below sets out those VCs that CN did not assess for cumulative effects.